 Westside Reformed Church desires to receive visitors to the Lord’s Supper and also to celebrate it according to the requirements of Scripture, in order that Christ might be honored and His Church, blessed.
 Due to the Apostle Paul’s reminder that the Supper can bring judgment, not just blessing (1 Cor.
-11:27-32), it is important that we are cautious and principled with this holy meal.
-If you are not a communicant member of our congregation, you are admitted to this Table if:
+11:27- 32), it is important that we are cautious and principled with how we handle this holy meal.
+If you are a communicant member in good standing of a sister URCNA or NAPARC congregation, you are admitted to the Table, but if you are not, you are admitted if:

 - You have been baptized in the name of the Father, Son, and Holy Spirit.